 Looking for a local, pick-your-own farm in Jackson and western-central Mississippi?
+Farms are open and safe!
 Scroll down this page and you will see the U-Pick farms in Jackson and western-central Mississippi,

 sorted by county.
 Those that offer organic or sustainably grown produce are identified by the words "organic" and/or "sustainable" in Green, next to their name

 The U-pick crops they offer follow the name of the farm.
 To search the page for

 a specific crop, use Ctrl-F (or on an ipad or Mac, use their "search on this

 page" function) If they have a website, the name will be in blue and underlined;

 click on it and it will open their website.
 If you find anything outdated or

 inaccurate, see the customer and farmer menus (as appropriate) at the top menu bar to submit updates and corrections and help me keep each current!

 New!
 Pricing information - We now have a pricing guide to help you know what

 the typical prices are for each crop.
 Let me know when you see price changes!
 In 2022, you can save money by picking your own and canning your own, but brace